zbanack/sm64gml/README.md

 Copy decomp-derived C code to your clipboard, run the script, and the script will try its best to convert to GML using sm64.gml-friendly functions.
 The result, if successful, will be copied to your clipboard.

-## Most Notable Issues
+## Notable Issues
 - The game is extremely laggy.
 You'll be lucky to get ~20fps on Windows or macOS at the moment.
-Oddly enough, the HTML5 export module can hit 100fps+
+Oddly enough, the HTML5 export module can hit 100fps+.
+Further investigation is needed.
-- The N64 rendering doesn't fully-work: z-fighting, blend modes, clamping, transparent polygons, and more need to be addressed
+- Way WAY waaaay too many global variables.
 - The movement engine is glitchy: wallkicks stutter, longjumps get eaten, body tilts are lacking
+- Mario’s face is glitchy.
+That’s a result of other vertex-related issues that need to be fixed.
+- The N64 rendering doesn't fully-work: z-fighting (especially with texture decals), blend modes, clamping, transparent polygons, and more need to be addressed
+- Tree textures shouldn’t be repeating
 - Only a handful of enemies have been coded
 - Only a few levels (see `sm64_init` for all current courses) are playable
 - Stars and progress recording/saving aren't implemented
+- Skybox seams are visible; not projected 1:1
+- No menus, Goddard face, pre-game UI, etc.
+- Only a handful of camera modes are coded in.
+Lakitu won’t navigate around geometry as expected in most scenarios
+- Going into first person camera results in Mario face culling, nightmare fuel
+- No cannons, cannon reticles, bob-mob buddies
+- Ambient lighting isn’t implemented.
+JRB looks entirely different in this version
+- Object loading and reloading issues mean it’s possible to generate infinite coins, etc.
+- Mario’s velocity and movement magnititude is glitched: long jumps or dives are eaten
+- Walljumps are glitchy sometimes
+- No swimming, no lava boosts, basic quicksand physics
+- Only a handful of enemies and NPCs
+- No moving texutures
+- No water, lava, caps, text interaction
+- No shadows
+- No sounds or sound effects, but stubbed functions exist for eventual “plug-in” integration
+- Pause menu kinda works
+- Orthographic projection is being “faked”, so any billboarding, skyboxes, text, and the likes need to be extra carefully examined (or better yet, fixed from the source)
+- FOV/culling isn’t 1:1 to the N64, but it’s close
+- Camera is largely unfinished
+- No way to move between levels, or areas in levels.
+For the time being you’ll need to change the sm64_init second argument to a level
+- Object orientation is skewed.
+Thwomps, whomps, and bomps in Whomp’s Fortress make this most obvious
+- Cutscenes, dialogues, and object interactions are limited or non-existent
+- Resolution is locked to 320x240 at the moment
+- Clamped textures aren’t clamped at correct area
+- Fog disabled
+- Texture blend modes aren’t all working
+- “Rooms” and “areas” can’t be loaded or deloaded
+- Misc crashes related to not being able to locate floors/OOBs
+- Softocks for dying, collecting a star

+## Notes
+- The file structure and naming conventions (of folders and functions) resemble the C decomp repo more of the time than not.
+- Comments reading “pygml” means at least part of the associated code derived from the tool
+- `Ptr.` is sm64.gml's equivalent of C pointers.
+Use this global object to hold or manipulate variables across functions and scopes
+- There is basic game pad support, and the gamepad *should* be auto-detected.
+You can re-map the controls in-code, no fancy menu or anything at the moment.
+- Look for `@TODO` in the source for code that isn't finished or issues that have been pushed under the rug.
+Similarly `@z` are notes to self about things that may need to be changed (or reverted back) in the future
+- Press P to toggle between using a hacky-implementation of delta timed movement
+- Hold Q to reveal debug info
+- Press shift to moon jump
+- Press R to return Mario to spawn coords
+- We may decide to opt for using structs/json instead of arrays for vertices, display lists, behavior commands, level commands, etc.

 ## Shoutouts
 [Super Mario 64 Decomp](https://github.com/n64decomp/sm64)